A passion for welding

 “I’ve been using Miller for 21 years now,” said Steve.
 “Western Michigan Arts program all had Miller welders.
 When I moved to Chicago, I got a Miller MIG welder.
 Every fab shop I’ve ever worked in used Miller products, and the ones that didn’t, I quickly realized didn’t have the quality or standards that Miller has.
 I just realized that Blue was always the best, so I wanted them for Arc Academy.”

 In a partnership with Miller Electric Mfg.
-Co., Arc Academy offers multiple welding bays with easy-to-use welding machines designed for the hobbyist to semi-professional welder.
-Steve credits Miller features such as Auto-Set™ — a control that automatically sets weld parameters after providing the wire diameter and material thickness — for making it easier for his students to learn how to weld.
+LLC, Arc Academy offers multiple welding bays with easy-to-use welding machines designed for the hobbyist to semi-professional welder.
+Steve credits Miller features such as Auto-Set™ for making it easier for his students to learn how to weld.
+This feature automatically sets weld parameters after providing the wire diameter and material thickness.

 “One of my very first students — and this is going to stand out in my mind forever — went through his first weld and then welded his butt joint together.
 He flipped up his hood and said, ‘This is amazing.
 You can actually build anything having this knowledge.’
 That guy still comes to open shops and that was four years ago.”

-For those who are regularly attending open shop hours or looking for a secondary income, Arc Academy will soon be offering a storefront where students can sell their items for profit.
-Steve believes this will help to offset costs of their hobby and provide them with a unique opportunity to showcase their creations.
+For those regularly attending open shop hours or looking for a secondary income, Arc Academy offers a storefront where students can sell their items.
+Steve believes this will help to offset costs of their hobby and provide a unique opportunity to showcase their creations.

 Don’t happen to live in the Chicagoland area?
 Don’t let that stop you.